-On June 13, 2018, Eversource and AVANGRID, Inc. subsidiaries United Illuminating, Southern Connecticut Gas and Connecticut Natural Gas, announced the selection of three winners for the eighth annual Energize Connecticut Zero Energy Challenge (ZEC).
-The competition featured seven homes from across the state built between June 1, 2017 and January 31, 2018.
+Eversource and AVANGRID, Inc. subsidiaries United Illuminating, Southern Connecticut Gas and Connecticut Natural Gas, have announced the selection of four winners for the tenth annual Energize Connecticut Zero Energy Challenge (ZEC).
+The challenge featured eleven homes from across the state built in 2019.

 Zero Energy Challenges